Philips, Infineon, Samsung face EU antitrust fines

 | BRUSSELS

-BRUSSELS EU regulators are poised to fine Philips, Samsung Electronics Co Ltd and Infineon Technologies AG in the coming weeks for fixing prices of chips used in mobile SIM cards, two people familiar with the case said on Tuesday.
+BRUSSELS EU regulators are poised to fine Philips PHG.AS, Samsung Electronics Co Ltd and Infineon Technologies AG IFXGn.DE in the coming weeks for fixing prices of chips used in mobile SIM cards, two people familiar with the case said on Tuesday.

 The case started with dawn raids on the companies by the European Commission in October 2008.
 The European Union watchdog charged them last year with taking part in a cartel.